Cyberattack halts some operations at Crown Equipment

 "Crown reported that its ongoing security measures played a key role in helping to limit the effects of the attack," the company said in its statement.
 "The company is working with some of the world's leading cybersecurity experts as well as federal law enforcement to analyze the data and determine the appropriate next steps."

-The information technology problems have temporarily halted manufacturing at Crown Equipment, the company first acknowledged in response to questions from the Dayton Daily News last week.
+The information technology problems have temporarily halted manufacturing, the company first acknowledged in response to questions from the Dayton Daily News last week.

 In company voice mail messages sent to the Dayton Daily News, human resource representatives of the company gave some details about the problems facing the company.